C-Loftus/Princeton-Thesis/doc/main.md

 ## Numen's Design Principles

-Despite the fact that Numen is a general purpose voice control program, it differs greatly from programs like Talon or Dragon.
+Despite the fact that Numen is a general purpose voice control program like [Talon](#talon), it differs in many distinct ways.
 Numen does not have an associated scripting language, but rather can call existing scripts on the user's device.
-As a result, it requires a more technical understanding, yet at the same time is lighter weight and easier to run on a low specification device.
-It is important that we understand numen's design principles since it shows something about not just Numen but also the general ecosystem of Linux mobile devices.
-In order to bring new federated models and machine learning ecosystems to a new platform, we first need to understand the user goals and existing communities.
+As a result, it requires a more technical understanding, yet at the same time is lighter weight and can run on ARM devices with low specs (Talon cannot run on ARM in general).
+It is important that we understand Numen's design principles since it elucidates not just Numen but also the general research currently being done within this emerging platform.

-These are some examples of numen phrase scripts.
-On the left is a word and on the right is either a list of keys or the path to a shell command.
+In the code block below there are a few examples of Numen phrase scripts.
+On the left is a phrase and on the right is in associated command that will be executed.
+This can be either a list of keys or the path to a shell command.
 In front of the word, there can also be words with the @ character.
 This character signifies a meta property that effects how the model parses the word.
 For instance reducing response time, or canceling a previous command that was said in the same phrase.
-In the phrasing of talon, the left would be a capture with some sort of capture modifier, and the right would be a command.
+For those familiar with Talon and its associated terminology, the left would be a capture with some sort of capture modifier, and the right would be a command.

 ```
 #  Press the control key